teraSurfer/nodejs-starter/README.md

 7. To test, ```yarn test```

 >Note: It is recommended to use yarn.
 If you prefer npm, replace yarn with npm run.

+## Further Development

+..
+You can easily integrate this app with popular ORMs such as mongoose or sequelize for database access.